adobe/spectrum-css/README.md

 ### Using components

 Spectrum CSS components have build output that uses CSS custom properties to change themes and scales.
-This has the lowest bundle size and the simplest usage, but is incompatible with IE 11.
+This has the lowest bundle size and the simplest usage but is incompatible with IE 11.

 To use Spectrum CSS with IE 11, see the [legacy usage documentation](README-legacy.md).